mohejicoin/moj-coin-whitepaper/en/whitepaper.md

 holder distributions at any time.

 5. Use Cases
-Moheji is designed to fulfill a broad spectrum of practical, social, and cultural functions within the decentralized ecosystem:
+moheji is designed to fulfill a broad spectrum of practical, social, and cultural functions within the decentralized ecosystem:
 - Community Engagement and Social Tokens: Moheji fosters vibrant, selfsustaining communities by enabling social rewards, voting rights, participation incentives, and